Wang-Group/Reasoning-Language-Model-as-Rule-Finder/test/README.md

+Below are two example Python scripts.
+The first (dataset_splitting.py) reads an input CSV file, applies a leave‐one‐out (LOO) split to the data, and saves each pair of train/test splits into a designated directory.
+The second (main.py) “runs the pipeline” by loading each split from that directory, training a simple model on the training data, and evaluating it on the test data.
+(You can adjust the dataset path, directory names, modeling details, and evaluation metric to suit your own project needs.)
 - [dataset_splitting.py](dataset_splitting.py): split the dataset using leave-one-out (LOO) and save the initial files in a designated directory.
 - [main.py](main.py): running the pipeilne under the designated directory.